narcode/hackintiosh-lenovo-t460/README.md

 # hackintosh-lenovo-t460

-EFI and goodies for hackintosh Lenovo T460 with Clover
+EFI and goodies for hackintosh Lenovo T460 with OpenCore, tuned for macOs Ventura

+Most of this update is based on https://www.tonymacx86.com/threads/success-thinkpad-t460-opencore-ventura.325050/.
+Great work there!
+This EFI just differs in the config.plist to accomodate the Broadcom wifi card.
+If not for that post I would have probably stayed in Catalina.

 ## my specs:
 - Lenovo T460 running Mojave 10.14.6